 When will I know my Club's budget?

-The Funding Board is tasked with reviewing nearly 100 Club budgets.
-That's a lot of spreadsheets to look through!
-However, if you meet all budget deadlines, you should receive your final budget number before the end of the semester.
+The Funding Board is tasked with reviewing over 150 club budgets.
+However, if you meet all budget deadlines, you should receive your final budget number around the end of the semester.

 How does the Board review budgets?